 Tomato sauce?
 No problem.
 Gooey Mozzarella?
 I can get that.
 Breading and deep frying?
 A bit messy, but nothing overwhelming.
 Properly cooking eggplant?
 Not so simple.
 Even if you manage to purge them properly of their bitter liquid (not an easy task!), they're still so airy and spongy that they instantly absorb any and all oil.
 Cook them too much, and they turn to mush.
 Don't cook them enough, and they are tough with a tannic, astringent bite.

 I chatted with Ed about this a bit, and I think he put it best:

 "The thing is, between eggplant parmesan and lasagna, you almost always want to pick the lasagna, because even at its worst, there's only so bad that meat, tomato sauce, cheese, and noodles can be.
 But bad eggplant is inedible."

 And he's right: with eggplants, it's all or nothing.
 It's time to up those odds.

 The Urge to Purge

 You've probably heard that you can tell the "sex" of an eggplant by looking at the dimple on its bottom, and that male eggplants have fewer seeds than females.
 While it's certainly possible to tell the sex of certain things by examining their bottoms (like mandrills or crabs), eggplants are not one of them (in reality, eggplants don't even have a sex).
-This fact may explain the number of unemployed gender specialists I've been meeting lately.

 So how do you find an eggplant with fewer seeds?
 The best way is to compare their weight—the less dense an eggplant is, the less seedy it will be.
 Of course, eggplants that are less dense are harder to work with—they turn mushy more easily, and absorb more oil while cooking—which makes this advice totally impractical.